 Class 12 Accountancy Chapter Weightage Snapshot

-Cash Flow Statement is the final chapter of Part B (Financial Statement Analysis, 20 marks) along with Part 2 Chapter 4 Analysis of Financial Statements and Part 2 Chapter 5 Accounting Ratios.
+Cash Flow Statement is the final Part B chapter (Financial Statement Analysis, 20 marks total).
 The three Part B chapters share marks as below.

 | Chapter | Topic | CBSE Marks (typical) |